 The KU Directory on the KU homepage has a People Search function linked to the official Human Resources database.
 It lists names, departments, emails, and in some cases, phone numbers of faculty, staff, and students.
 I refer to it often to check the spelling of names.

-Find useful facts on the site created by the Office of Institutional Research & Planning.
+Find useful facts on the site created by Analytics & Institutional Research.
 I use the Profiles Fact Book, the Interactive Fact Book, and the Common Data Set for enrollment, research, rankings, and other details.
 Don’t be afraid to ask the office for help if you have trouble finding what you’re looking for.